MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The SVCB "echconfig" parameter is defined for conveying the ECH configuration of an alternative endpoint.
-In wire format, the value of the parameter is an ECHConfigs vector
+In wire format, the value of the parameter is an ECHConfigList
 {{!ECH}}, including the redundant length prefix.
-In presentation format, the value is a single ECHConfigs encoded in Base64 {{!base64=RFC4648}}.
+In presentation format, the value is a single ECHConfigList encoded in Base64 {{!base64=RFC4648}}.
 Base64 is used here to simplify integration with TLS server software.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.